dbaarda/LightLdapd/README.rst

 -a  Allow anonymous access.
 -b basedn  Set the basedn for the ldap server (default: "dc=lightldapd").
+-r rootuser  Bind user for 'root' access to shadow data (default: "root").
 -l  Bind to the loopback interface only.
 -p port  Set local port number (default: 389).
 -d  Run as a daemon.
--r rootuser  Optional bind user for 'root' access to shadowAccount data.
 -u runuser  Optional user to run as after dropping root privileges.
 -R chroot  Optional path to chroot() into.
--N  Use NSS and crypt for authenticating instead of PAM.
 -C crtpath  Optional path to an ssl cert to use for TLS.
 -A ca-path  Optional path to a ca-chain to use for TLS.
 -K keypath  Optional path to a private key to use for TLS.